Is Columbus GA a Good Place to Live? Moving to Georgia

 Cons

 The city’s higher than average crime rating is the No. 1 con of living in the area.
 The overall presence of crime in the city can make it challenging to find a safe place to live and work in Columbus.
-However, as previously mentioned, there are also several neighborhoods in the Columbus area that are safer than others.
+However, there are also several neighborhoods in the Columbus area that are safer than others.
 These areas include Hilton Heights and the western portions of Hillside Terrace.
 Beverley Heights, which is located just outside the city, is the safest neighborhood in the area.

 Do People Like Living in Columbus?